-Beginning in 1952, Blanchet House of Hospitality offered meals to anyone in need thanks to the volunteer efforts of many uncelebrated women.
-Every morning they showed up to cook, serve, clean and give love in a communal effort to build a charity dedicated to alleviating suffering.
-Inspired by their works of service we created a way to celebrate and honor our “mothers” today.
-Do you have a mother who taught you compassion and the importance of serving others?
-Honor her my adding her name to our list.
+Since 1952, Blanchet House of Hospitality has offered meals to anyone in need thanks to the efforts and support of many uncelebrated women.
+Women who volunteered to make food, donate clothing, and tend to children so others could serve in a communal effort to build a charity dedicated to alleviating suffering.
+Inspired by all womens’ works of mercy we created a way to celebrate and honor special mothers who have shaped our lives.

 Dorothy Day: Mother of a Movement

 Houses of Hospitality like Blanchet House were hatched by Dorothy Day, a woman and mother of radical compassion.
 She co-founded the Catholic Worker Movement in 1933 to tackle issues of social justice and poverty.
 One of her guiding principles was to show hospitality towards people on the margins of society by offering food, clothing, friendship, and shelter.
 Day inspired the young founders of Blanchet House to open Portland’s own House of Hospitality as a beacon of compassion and hope.

 (RIP 1931-2020) One of the many uncelebrated women in Blanchet House’s history is Mary Grace McDermott.
 From Machu Picchu to under the Burnside Bridge, Mary Grace spent her life caring for the outcasts, the poor, and the suffering with humor and love.
 Read her inspiring interview.